pushtisonawala/pushtisonawala/README.md

 ---

 ### 🎉 Quirky Tidbits:
-- 😄 **Coding Mantra:** “I don’t always fix bugs, but when I do, I prefer to do it at 2 AM with a snack!”
+- 😄 **Coding Mantra:** "I don’t always fix bugs, but when I do, I prefer to do it at 2 AM with a snack in hand!"
-- 🌈 **Hobbies:** I enjoy exploring new frameworks and pretending to be a UI designer (spoiler: I’m not great at it!).
+- 🌈 **Hobbies:** Pretending to design UIs (spoiler: I’m still waiting for a ‘Designing for Dummies’ book).
-- 💡 **Dream Project:** Building an app that translates code comments into memes—because why not add some humor to the codebase?
+- 💡 **Dream Project:** An app that converts bug reports into stand-up comedy routines—because every bug deserves its moment of glory!

 ---

 ### 🔥 This is Me When...
-I’m coding and the world around me is on fire, but I’m still focused on that one pesky bug! 🔥💻
+I’m knee-deep in code and the world is falling apart, but I’m just focused on that one little bug.
+Code > chaos! 🔥💻

 <div align="center">
   <img src="https://media.giphy.com/media/13HgwGsXF0aiGY/giphy.gif" height="200" alt="this is me when" />